MilenTecle/Inventory-Manager/TESTING.md

 | **Contact us**       | Click     | User is directed to Contact page.                                                | Pass      |
 | **"Log out" Link**   | Click 	   | User is directed Log out page.                                                   | Pass      |

+### Links Testing
+ - All navigation links on the site has been tested manually to ensure that they are working, and takes the user to the right page.
+ - All the buttons were tested to ensure that the the links are working correctly.
+ - The social media links were tested separately to make sure they function, and opens in a new tab.